 Personal Expenses (Estimated)

-Expenses that are not accounted for in tuition and fees may include flight costs (estimated at $1,750), personal local transportation, immunizations, academic and ISP supplies, some meals, visa, medical insurance and expenses, personal communication, personal gear for the program, souvenirs, and other personal expenses.
+Expenses that are not accounted for in tuition and fees may include flight costs, personal local transportation, immunizations, academic books and supplies (e.g. for ISP), some meals, visa, ISOS evacuation insurance, medical insurance and expenses, personal communication, personal gear for the program, souvenirs, and other personal expenses.
 Included below are some estimated personal expenses.
 Some expenses are discretionary and vary based on individual student preferences.